ES2Spring2020-ComputinginEngineering/project-2-lanemccarty/README.md

 takes no arguments.
 Creates a random test case that falls within the min and max values of the training hemo and gluco data.
 Returns the values newhemo, newglu.

 -def calculateDistanceArray(newglu, newhemo, glucose, hemoglobin):
-Takes the arguments newel, newhemo, glucose, and hemoglobin. returns the distance array which contains the distance calculated to the new point from each point in the existing dataset.
+Takes the arguments newglu, newhemo, glucose, and hemoglobin. returns the distance array which contains the distance calculated to the new point from each point in the existing dataset.

 -def nearestNeighborClassifier(newglu, newhemo, glucose, hemoglobin, classification):
 Calls the distance function to find the min distance to the closest points to then read their classifications. returns the classification for the point (either a 0 or 1) based on the closest point.
 Returns an integer which is the class of the data point (test case).